Beyond Control: Exploring Novel File System Objects for Data-Only Attacks on Linux Systems: Introduction

 To fill the gap, we seek to identify additional heap objects suitable for data-only attacks.
 Unfortunately, discovering unknown non-control data (heap objects or not) can be daunting because they are tied heavily to semantics (e.g., user id) and lack universal patterns.
 In this paper, we perform a systematic investigation of objects associated with the file subsystem in the Linux kernel.
-This is because file systems contain many critical files, e.g., \path{\etc\passwd}.
+This is because file systems contain many critical files, e.g., \path{/etc/passwd}.
 If an attacker can manipulate a file system into overwriting such a critical file, an attacker can achieve privilege escalation directly~\cite{CVE-2023-29383_etc_passwd}.

-To date, few exploitable objects have been identified in the file subsystem of the Linux kernel~\cite{lin2022dirtycred}.
+Few exploitable objects have been identified in the file subsystem of the Linux kernel~\cite{lin2022dirtycred}.
 This is due to the lack of a systematic and automatic analysis of critical objects based on their semantics.
-To our knowledge, the only work that attempts to collect critical non-control data automatically in the Linux kernel is KENALI~\cite{song2016enforcing}.
-However, there are two serious limitations of the work: (1) its heuristic is overly generic (not specific to the file subsystem) and misses or falsely identifies many objects; (2) it does not analyze the exploitability of the identified objects.
+The only work that attempts to collect critical non-control data automatically in the Linux kernel is KENALI~\cite{song2016enforcing}.
+However, there are two serious limitations of the work: (1) its heuristic is overly generic and misses or falsely identifies many objects; (2) it does not analyze the exploitability of identified objects.